If you know what it takes to rank a website, you are already aware of the elephant in the room:

 This is a link building strategy I’ve personally used to a great extent: Guest Speaking Opportunities.

 You can focus on national trade shows, conferences, conventions, etc. Those get the most coverage and are most likely to come with a link to your website.

 But don’t overlook local speaking opps.
 Even something as small as a meetup group can help you with your off-page.

-In fact, local speaking opportunities are much easier to land, and are also great vehicles for you to practice your speaking chops before chasing the national circuit.
+In fact, local speaking opportunities are much easier to land and are also great vehicles for you to practice your speaking chops before chasing the national circuit.

 Start by searching Meetup and Eventbrite for groups that gather to hear presentations on topics in your expertise area or niche.
 Go to the events to network, and be sure to meet the organizers in person.
-Once you have rapport with them, inquire about speaking to the group yourself.
+Once you have a rapport with them, inquire about speaking to the group yourself.